Novosibirsk Oblast: Natural resources

 As of 2007, the oil reserves of the region amounted to 204 million tons.
 In addition, Novosibirsk Oblast had free gas reserves of 600 million cubic meters, solute gas reserves of 5.2 billion cubic meters, and gas condensate reserves of 121,000 tons.
 Most of the oil and gas reserves are located in the Severny and Kyshtovsky districts.

 The following metals can be found in the region: zirconium dioxide (0.7 million tons), titanium dioxide (2.9 million tons), bauxite (2,068,000 tons), and tin (588,000 tons).
 In addition, there are twenty-three fields of alluvial placer gold in the region (nineteen of which were being developed and prospected in 2006) and seven residual soil gold fields suitable for open-cut mining in the southeast.

 Novosibirsk Oblast has 5.527 million tons of high-quality anthracite, as well as 2.720 million tons of long-flame and coking coal.
 Most of these are located in the Iskitim and Toguchin districts.
 The north part of the region also has peat fields with estimated reserves of 7.6 billion tons.

 Prospected mineral water reserves in the region amount to 6,948 cubic meters per day.
 The popular Karachinskaya mineral water originates from the region.

-The oblast has 4,531,800 hectares of forests, with 509.88 million cubic meters of timber reserves.
+The oblast has 4,531,800 hectares or 45,318 square kilometres of forests, with 509.88 million cubic meters of timber reserves.
 Most of the region's forests consist of softwood.
-Softwood forests cover an area of 3,481,300 hectares, while softwood timber is spread out over 387.96 million cubic meters.
-Coniferous forests - located mostly near the Ob River and the Salair Ridge - cover an area of 1,011,900 hectares with timber reserves of 121.39 million cubic meters.
+Softwood forests cover an area of 3,481,300 hectares or 34,813 square kilometres, while softwood timber is spread out over 387.96 million cubic meters.
+Coniferous forests - located mostly near the Ob River and the Salair Ridge - cover an area of 1,011,900 hectares or 10,119 square kilometres with timber reserves of 121.39 million cubic meters.
 The economic potential of the forests is reduced by the fact that most of them are located in the north of the region, in areas that are difficult to access.